Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Talk to the anesthesia care provider.
 He or she will explain how you will be kept free of pain during surgery.

-Your surgeon will make an incision near the tumor site.
+Your surgeon will make an incision near the tumor.
 The tumor and a surrounding margin of normal tissue will be removed.
 A second incision may also be made under the arm to remove some of the nearby axillary lymph nodes.
 These are checked to see if the cancer has spread to them.
 When the surgery is finished, the incisions will be closed using stitches.
+A gauze dressing will cover the incisions.

-Call your doctor right away if you have any of the following after surgery:
+Call your healthcare provider right away if you have any of the following after surgery:

 Cough or shortness of breath